Geoffroy-Berthelot/Random-walks/Random walk on infinite graph/README.md

 (*i*) Vincent Bansaye, Geoffroy Berthelot, Amina El Bachari, Jean-René Chazottes, and Sylvain Billiard.
 Stochasticity in foraging explains large and invariant fluctuations in consumption rates within and across species (submitted)

 ## Preamble
 This program simulates random walks in an homogeneous graph (or lattice).
-The walker travels
+The walker travels throught edges and visits nodes.
+At each new (unvisited) node/site the walker pauses for duration $c$, which can be set to 0.

-which can be set to 0
+The distance $y$ between two nodes

 ## Usage
 1. Compil the C++ project using: ```make frsim``` (see 'makefile' and 'makefile.complete')